ellenaua/technical-articles/code-review-checklist.md

 sendMessage - @returns nothing or true/false
 ```

 - [ ] Are there too many parameters for the method?
-If there are more than 4 parameters - it is probably a sign that it could be grouped in a different way
+If there are more than 4 parameters - it is probably a sign that it could be grouped in a different way (introduce data structure)
 ```
 sendMessage (to, subject, body, ...) sendMessage ({ to: ..., subject: ..., body: … })